GuillaumeDesa/website/content/publications.md

 *You can download most of my pre-publication drafts from this list.
 Other publications can be obtained from me, [HAL](https://cv.archives-ouvertes.fr/guillaume-desagulier), or [Isidore](https://isidore.science/s?q=Guillaume+Desagulier).*

+**to appear**.
+Changes *in the midst of* a construction network: a diachronic construction grammar approach to complex prepositions denoting internal location. *Cognitive Linguistics*.

 **to appear**. (with Philippe Monneret).
 Cognitive Linguistics and a usage-based approach to the study of semantics and pragmatics.
 In M. Díaz-Campos (Ed). *The Handbook of Usage-Based Linguistics*.
 Blackwell Publishing.

 **to appear**. (with Philippe Gréa).
 Arbre formel ou forêt conceptuelle ? *Corela*.